sabre-io/sabre.io/source/xml/index.md

 simpler.

-The parser comes with a few parsing strategies for common needs, and you can easily create your own by writing deserializer classes, or just by proving a
+The parser comes with a few parsing strategies for common needs, and you can easily create your own by writing deserializer classes, or just by providing a
 callback:

     $reader->elementMap = [